Table of Contents

 Avoiding Trendy Diets If Not Approved by Your Veterinarian

-There are advocates of Raw Diets/BARF/etc. that still argue that dogs should eat a diet dating back to their wolf ancestors, primarily raw meat.
+Some advocates of Raw Diets/BARF/etc. still argue that dogs should eat a diet dating back to their wolf ancestors, primarily raw meat.

-However, studies confirm that dogs are capable and healthier when eating a diet with more variety and nutrition, gaining more nutrients than the suggested diet.
+However, studies confirm that dogs are healthier when eating a diet with more variety and nutrition, gaining more nutrients than the suggested diet.

 Switching to Homemade Dog Food

 Dietary changes are one of the necessary treatments.
-For example, dogs with Cushing Syndrome have shown remarkable improvement in their overall quality of life when switched from their regular processed diet to a homemade diet consisting of fresh vegetables and meat.
+For example, dogs with Cushing's syndrome have shown remarkable improvement in their overall quality of life when switched from their regular processed diet to a homemade diet consisting of fresh vegetables and meat.

 It's also beneficial to serve smaller meals every few hours instead of one large meal.